Riddells Creek

 Table Chart PROFILE FAQ

-Riddells Creek features high concentrations of family households, with a fairly typical median household size
+Riddells Creek features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.5% of all households, composed of 41.2% couples with children, 30.7% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 17.5%, with lone person households at 16.1% and group households making up 1.4%.
-The median household size is 2.8 people, which aligns with the Greater Melbourne average.
+Family households account for 82.5% of all households, including 41.2% couples with children, 30.7% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 17.5%, consisting of 16.1% lone person households and 1.4% group households.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households